Winterstoke Backcountry Festival

 Foundations Guided Backcountry Tour (Whistler / Blackcomb)

-February 21, 2025 – Book now
+March 8, 2026 – Book now

 New to the backcountry?
 Join our crew to build a solid foundation for future learning and adventures.
 We’ll cover all the essential gear for backcountry touring—from skis and avalanche equipment to the tools on your phone for planning a successful day.
 Think of this as your safe space to get fully prepared before diving in with both feet.